elomaur/100-days-of-code/log.md

 **Today's Progress**: Spent time working on CSS exercises on freecodecamp today

 **Thoughts:** A little break in between doesn't hurt. back to C# tomorrow

+# R1 Day21: November 13, 2018

+**Today's Progress**: Went over the methods challenge again.
+It feels incredibly frustrating that the solution doesn't make any sense to me.
+Parts of it do but I cannot connect it all together.
+Feels like some steps are missing in the course.

+**Thoughts:** I will finish this exercise and move on.
+Perhaps it will make sense later